FrenzyNwoba/FrenzyNwoba/README.md

 # Hey There!
-- 👋 Hi, I’m Francis Nwoba
+- 👋 Hi, I’m Francis Nwoba, a Software Engineer.
-- 👀 I’m interested in Software Engineering.
+- 👀 I’m interested in Frontend Development.
 - 🌱 I’m currently learning Cyber Security.
-- 💞️ I’m looking to collaborate on all things Programming.
+- 💞️ I’m looking to collaborate on all things Tech Product Development.
 - 📫 How to reach me - linkedIn.com/in/francis-nwoba/

 <!---